bigelephant/presenter/README.md

 ```

 ### Basic Usage
-The idea here is you have 2 classes.
-Your model full of data and then a presenter which works as a sort of wrapper to help with your views.
+The core idea is the relationship between two classes: your model full of data and a presenter which works as a sort of wrapper to help with your views.
-If you have a `User` object you might have a `UserPresenter` presenter to go with it.
-To use it all you do is `$userObject new UserPresent($userObject);`.
+For instance, if you have a `User` object you might have a `UserPresenter` presenter to go with it.
+To use it all you do is `$userObject new UserPresenter($userObject);`.
-The `$userObject` will work the same as normal unless something is called that is in the `UserPresenter`.
-Any call that doesn't exist in the `UserPresenter` falls through to the original object.
-There are full examples below.
+The `$userObject` will function the same unless a method is called that is a member of the `UserPresenter`.
+Another way to think of it is that any call that doesn't exist in the `UserPresenter` falls through to the original object.
+There are some full examples below.

 ### Usage Within Laravel
-There are shortcuts with Laravel that you can use.
-First you need to add the Service Provider.
+Laravel has several shortcuts that you can use, but first you must add the Service Provider.
 Add the following to your `app/config/app.php`, `providers` array (has to be after the `ViewServiceProvider`:

 ```php
 	'BigElephant\Presenter\PresenterServiceProvider',
 ```

-Now you can implement the interface `BigElephant\Presenter\PresentableInterface` on your models and when you do the `View` will automatically turn your model into the defined presenter.
+Now you can implement the interface `BigElephant\Presenter\PresentableInterface` on your models and when you do, the `View` will automatically turn your model into the defined presenter.
 So you will just pass your normal object to `View::make(...)` and it will handle the rest for use within your views.
 Also examples below.

 ### Examples